 Another factor which is one of the most important factors in fashion right now is streetstyle.
+This style is dominating both men’s and women fashion now.
+I’m about to show you some men’s streetwear items, but if you’d like to see women’s streetwear then you could visit https://lycheethelabel.com/.
 What you will see on the streets and before fashion shows is now more interesting than the shows themselves.
 And there you barely see unwearable high fashion.
-You see comfy, but well styled looks which brings me to another important fact: Styling is more important than the pieces themselves.
+You see comfy, but well-styled looks which brings me to another important fact: Styling is more important than the pieces themselves.
 If you are capable of good styling you can pull off everything and make it look fancy.

 So I think it was pretty important for someone like Demna to meet Lotta Volcova, who noticed something when she was looking at one of Demna’s first lookbooks.
 She said: “Great clothes, but bad styling.”!
 Now she’s the stylist of both Demna and Gosha – that says it all.
 “I am taking the side of different cultures and am mixing subcultural codes rather than just being glossy and glam.” said Lotta about her take on styling and fashion to the Business of fashion magazine.

 The visions the eastern designers created / revisited: